AnteZone/AnteZone/README.md

 ## 📫 Contact Us 💬

-For business, collabs, or development inquiries, hit up our COO directly:
+For business, collabs, or development inquiries, hit us directly to our team:
-📩 **prince@ante.zone**
+📩 **team@ante.zone**

 We're always open to serious convos with Web3 builders, devs, and investors 🤝